-The Insurance Institute for Highway Safety (IIHS) recently released its first-ever recommendations on picking the right car for a teen driver.
+The Insurance Institute for Highway Safety (IIHS) provides recommendations on picking the right car for a teen driver.
 The IIHS is an independent, nonprofit scientific and educational organization dedicated to reducing losses, including death, injuries, and property damage from crashes on our roadways.
 The IIHS is supported by auto insurers and funding associations.

 The IIHS’s car recommendations are based on four principals.
 They are:

 - Stay away from buying your teen a car that has a lot of horsepower;

 - Consider buying a bigger, heavier vehicle for extra protection;

 - Consider buying a car with Electronic Stability Control; and

 - Buy the car that has the best safety ratings possible.

 While many cars on the list come with a big price tag, there are also many that sell for less than $10,000.
 Therefore, if you are buying a new family car your teen will be driving or if you are buying a car for your teen, there are plenty of safe choices.

 To learn about other useful tips when it comes to buying a car, please check out my blog post titled “Have you purchased a car lately?”